dubbelosix/ansol/README.md

 * all the above are satisfied by a fresh latitude launch

+* you can launch latitude machines here https://www.latitude.sh/pricing
+* recommend the s3.large.x86 - it is one of the most performant nodes for staying at tip

 * Specs
  * 24 cores or more
  * 512 GB ram if you want to use ramdisk/tmpfs and store the accounts db in RAM (we use 300 GB for ram disk). without tmpfs, the ram requirement can be significantly lower. ~256 GB